3arthqu4ke/hmc-specifics/README.md

 ## HMC-Specifics
 Version specific implementations of the [HeadlessMc](https://github.com/3arthqu4ke/HeadlessMc) runtime.
 Just place the jar for your version in your mods folder.
 Then you need to find a way to send commands to your running Minecraft game.
 The easiest way is probably to just launch it with HeadlessMc.
+The `-commands` flag is not required for HeadlessMc in that case.

 | Name        | Description | Args/Flags  |
 | ----------- | ----------- | ----------- |